vizzuhq/ipyvizzu-story/docs/docs/environments/streamlit.md

 ## Example

-Below you can see an example that you can try in Streamlit.
+Below you can see an example, place the following code blocks into a python file in order to try it in Streamlit.

 For more information regarding to how to use ipyvizzu-story please check [Tutorial chapter](../tutorial.md) of our documentation site.

 ```python